 Eating disorders are often stigmatized falsely by weight, size, and shape, factors that tell little about what a person may be struggling with.
-Let’s learn about the misconceptions that nutrition Expert and eating disorder survivor Crystal Karges is here to help clear up.
+Let’s learn more about the misconceptions.

 As an eating disorder survivor, I battled an active eating disorder while carefully disguising my calamity.
 Most people would not know by looking at me that I battled a raging eating disorder, one beset by chaos around food, body dysmorphia, depression, anxiety, and more.

 It is important for me to continue challenging these myths, stereotypes, and stigmas about eating disorders in order to shed greater light to understand these deadly mental illnesses.
 There are too many individuals who struggle in silence, yet are needing help and connection.